 NOTE: The user need not name all routines and programs required by the main program or subprograms thereof since a required routine or program will be automatically called from the DECSYS-7 tape for loading provided: its name in the DECSYS-7 library- or working-program directories agrees with the name used by the program requesting it; it exists on tape in the relocatable binary language format.
-All user programs must be referenced by at least one of the routines named.

-3. At the conclusion of loading, LOAD types the following nonsuppressible message (i.e., setting switch AC1 to 1 cannot halt the typing):
+3. At the conclusion of loading, LOAD types the following nonsuppressible message name (the main program) LOAD COMPLETE TYPE X CARRIAGE RETURN OR T.

+(i.e., setting switch AC1 to 1 cannot halt the typing):